 Days Of Instruction

-The Virginia Homeschool Law requires you to homeschool 180 days/year or 990 hours/year.
+The Virginia Homeschool Law requires you to homeschool at least 180 days/year or 990 hours/year.

 (see legal reference #2-A and #3-B(1))

-The Virginia Homeschool law does not require you to teach a specific list of educational subjects.
+The Virginia Homeschool law does not require your child to study a specific list of educational subjects.

-The Virginia Homeschool Law does not require you to keep records of your homeschooling.
+The Virginia Homeschool Law does not require you to keep records of your child’s homeschooling.

-However, you must keep a record of your child’s immunizations.
+However, you must keep a record of your child’s immunizations or an exemption.

 HSLDA suggests that you keep detailed records of your homeschool program and samples of your child’s work in case you might ever need proof of your child’s education.